 Children as young as 17 months can take art classes at Little Groove Music & Art in the South End.
 In the 40-minute sessions, kids enjoy sensory activities that teach them practical things like fine motor skills as well as how to use their creativity.
-The classes go through age 5, so if your child loves art, this is a great place to build skills.
+The classes go through age 5, so if your child loves art, this is a great place to build skills and relationships.

 My Gym's Waddlers classes are for kids 14-22 months.
 Photo courtesy of My Gym

 If your little one loves to move, head to My Gym, where babies can begin taking classes when they are as young as 6 weeks old.
 The sessions focus on introducing music and movement at age-appropriate levels to aid in your baby’s development.
 My Gym offers classes for a variety of ages, so if your child really loves them, you can continue going through the years.

 Babies as young as 3 months old can begin to feel the groove with classes at Urbanity Dance in Boston.
 As soon as your baby can crawl, he or she is ready to enroll in one of Urbanity’s youth programs, which introduce children to a structured dance class environment.
 Props, music, and instruments allow babies to explore basic dance movements while developing social skills.

 Kick & Play classes for toddlers.
 Photo courtesy of Super Soccer Stars